-24-26 King Street has historical and associative value in its historic role as a commercial building and general store.
-Often identified as McNeely's General Store, it was constructed as a general store by Isaac McNeely around 1868 and operated by him until his death in 1892.
-McNeely's General Store grew to become a prominent and well-known business in Omemee and the surrounding area in the late nineteenth and early twentieth century and McNeely a well-known and community-minded businessman.
+34-36 King Street has historical and associative value in its historic role as a commercial building and general store.
+Often identified as McPherson's General Store, its second commercial iteration, it was originally constructed as a general store by William Beatty before being taken over by Thomas A. McPherson in 1883.
+McPherson's General Store, which operated until the second half of the twentieth century by McPherson and members of his family, grew to become a prominent and well-known business in Omemee and the surrounding area in the late nineteenth and early twentieth century.
 It has direct historical relationships with the historic commercial and economic development in Omemee, being constructed during a period of rapid economic development between about 1860 and 1880, and in its role as a general store, it provides information regarding the economic growth of the community throughout the second half of the nineteenth century.